Sewerby Hall: Attractions

-Today, Sewerby Hall is a major tourist attraction in the East Riding of Yorkshire, attracting over 150,000 visitors a year.
+Today, Sewerby Hall is a major tourist attraction, with over 150,000 visitors a year.
 The hall now houses the Museum of East Yorkshire, including a room dedicated to Amy Johnson, and the Coastguard Museum.
 The grounds of the hall are home to a small zoo and aviary as well as an 18-hole putting green, 9-hole pitch and putt and various gardens.
 As well as tourist activities, the hall also hosts many local community events.
 The home ground of Sewerby Cricket Club is situated within the grounds, near the cliff top.